ikmb/exome-seq/doc/README.md

 # IKMB Diagnostic Exome Pipeline -  Outputs

-This pipeline runs with one of two processing chains using either GATK4 or Freebayes 1.1.0.
+This pipeline runs with one of three processing chains using either GATK3, GATK4 or Freebayes 1.1.0.
 The output is structured as follows:

 ## Reference data